Accused al Qaeda operative wrote in code about UK bomb plot - U.S.

 Jurors are expected to begin deliberating on Tuesday.
 Naseer, 28, faces up to life in prison if convicted of providing and conspiring to provide material support to al Qaeda and conspiring to use a destructive device.

-Prosecutors say Naseer was the leader of an al Qaeda cell that plotted to bomb a shopping centre in Manchester, England, in 2009, an attack authorities say was foiled by their arrest.
+Prosecutors say Naseer was the leader of an al Qaeda cell that plotted to bomb a shopping center in Manchester, England, in 2009, an attack authorities say was foiled by their arrest.

 The plot was one of three that al Qaeda cells were working on, along with planned attacks against the New York City subway system and a Copenhagen newspaper, prosecutors say.